calebc42/calebc42-site/content/experience/tmobile-integration-specialist.md

 end_date = 2021-02-28
 summary = "Selected to lead the operational integration of the Sprint/T-Mobile merger for a third-party partner.
-Focused on systems training, error documentation, and change management." outcomes = "Facilitated the technical migration of 5 retail locations and reduced national system errors by contributing key workarounds to a central knowledge base." competencies = ["Change Management", "Technical Training", "CRM Admin", "Process Documentation", "Stakeholder Management"] prototype_link = "/artifacts/integration-SOP"
+Focused on systems training, error documentation, and change management." outcomes = "Facilitated the technical migration of 5 retail locations and reduced national system errors by contributing key workarounds to a central knowledge base." skills = ["Change Management", "Technical Training", "CRM Admin", "Process Documentation", "Stakeholder Management"] prototype_link = "/artifacts/integration-SOP"
 +++